andrasq/node-microrest/MANUAL.md

 embedded path parameters to extract `/path/:var1/:var2/name`, or one of the special
 categories:

-- pre - pre-routing step
+- pre - pre-routing step.
+The `pre` steps are always run, before the call is routed.
-- use - post-routing, pre-mw step
+- use - post-routing, pre-mw step.
+Use steps are run as part of the call middleware.
-- err - error handling function, run if a mw step returns an error
+- err - error handling function.
+Calling `next` with a non-falsy error skips the rest of the pre-, use- and call-middleware and runs the error handlers instead.
+  Error handlers take `(err1, req, res, next)` and call `next(err)` with a falsy `err` if they dealt with the error condition, call `next(err1)` to try the next error handler instead, or call `next(err2)` if they themselves encountered an error.
-- post - finally step, run after the mw and/or error handlers have run
+- post - finally step, run after the mw and/or error handlers have run.
+The `post` steps are always run as the last steps.

 Path parameters are separated by `/` path component delimiters.
 Path parameter names start after the leading ':' and extend until the first '/' encountered or the end of